Logarithmic submajorisation and order-preserving linear isometries: A noncommutative Abramovich's theorem

-Taking $n\rightarrow \infty$, we obtain that $J(e) = s(T(e))>0$.
 By the disjointness preserving property of $T$, it is easy to see that $J$ is an ortho-homomorphism from $\cP(\cM_1)$ to $\cP(\cM_2)$.
 By Lemma \ref{linear orthomorphism extension}, $J$ is a Jordan $*$-homomorphism.
 Moreover, Proposition \ref{prop:fai} implies that $J$ is a Jordan $*$-monomorphism.

 By \eqref{Jmn}, we have $J(x)e_n =J_n (x), ~x\in \cM_1 $, $n>0$.
 Hence, we have Since $e_n\rightarrow {\bf 1}_{\cM_2} $ in the local measure topology (see e.g. \cite[Proposition 2.(v)]{DP2}), it follows that $T({\bf 1}_{\cM_1}) J(x)=T(x)$ (see page \pageref{lmtc}), which proves the validity of \eqref{eq:Tfin}.